paulitto/dragimg/README.md

 dragimg
 =======

-plugin to enable dragging bigger image inside a smaller container demo can be found at http://www.paulitto.com/plugins/dragimg/
+Plugin to enable dragging bigger image inside a smaller container

+Demo can be found at http://www.paulitto.com/plugins/dragimg/